TriKro/rsb-content/part5-generative_product_research/dogfooding.md

 This is especially true in dogfooding the new user process, where the makers of the product have a massive amount of prior information and expectations regarding the signup and onboarding process.

-Completely missing edge cases are also particularly common, especially if the team is not particularly diverse.
+Completely missing edge cases is also particularly common, especially if the team is not particularly diverse.
 For example, a team may not analyze the product for use by handicapped or minority users and thus overlook substantial aspects of its user experience.
 This can be more of a problem as a product scales beyond an initial niche audience.

 When multiple team members dogfood their product, notes can be collected and sorted via card sorting, stack ranking, or other standard UX methods.